-At 31 December 2019 and 2020, the Directors conducted assessments of the recoverable amounts of patents and trademarks with reference to the valuation conducted by the Valuers, using income approach methodology.
-Based on the assessment, in the opinion of the Directors, the estimated recoverable amount of patents and trademarks was higher than their carrying amount and therefore, no impairment of patents and trademarks was provided as at 31 December 2019 and 2020.
+At 31 December 2020 and 2021, the Directors conducted an assessment of the recoverable amounts of patents and trademarks with reference to a valuation conducted by the Valuer, based on a value in use calculation using cash flow projection based on a five-year forecast approved by senior management.
+Based on the assessment, in the opinion of the Directors, the estimated recoverable amounts of patents and trademarks was higher than their carrying amount and therefore, no impairment of patents and trademarks was provided as at 31 December 2020 and 2021.